facebook

 What is Christian Nationalism?

 Christian Nationalism is the fusion of religious beliefs with nationalist sentiments and intersectionality with right-wing movements.
-Such movements transgress the separation of church and state, promote a sense of exclusivity and entitlement for a single religion–Christianity–and have a negative impact on interfaith dialogue.
+Such movements transgress the separation of church and state.
+Additionally, they promote a sense of exclusivity and entitlement for a single religion—Christianity.
+They also have a negative impact on interfaith dialogue.
 All areas of public life are affected, including social issues, education, and individual rights.
 Furthermore, like all modern-day movements, media, and technology play a key role in spreading Christian Nationalist rhetoric and ideology.

-As the faithful seek to fuse their deeply-held religious beliefs with their love for country, Christian Nationalism has found fertile ground in the hearts and minds of many.
+Christian Nationalism in the United States traces its roots to colonial days.
+Religious nationalist movements have arisen globally.
+The faithful seek to fuse their religious beliefs with their love for country.
+As a result, Christian Nationalism has found fertile ground in the hearts and minds of many.
 Its significance transcends mere ideology.
 It impacts policy decisions, electoral outcomes, and the nation’s very identity.
 In an age marked by increasing polarization, understanding Christian Nationalism is pivotal to comprehending the dynamics of such a society.

 Historical Context of Christian Nationalism in America